adamsbola/simple_shell/README.md

 $ echo "echo $?" | ./hsh
 0
 $$
-The second $ is substitued with the current process ID.
+The second is substitued with the current process ID.$

 Example:

 $ echo "echo $$" | ./hsh
 6494
 Comments
-hsh ignores all words and characters preceeded by a # character on a line.
+hsh ignores all words and characters preceeded by a character on a line.#

 Example: